tianshang486/mysql/intl.en-US/User Guide/Instance management/Upgrade SQL Server 2008 R2.md

     **Warning:** We recommend that you use [a temporary instance of the target version](#) to test the version compatibility before the upgrade.

--   You can upgrade an instance from SQL Server 2008 R2 to SQL Server 2012/2016 Enterprise Edition or SQL Server 2016 Standard Edition only.
+-   You can upgrade from SQL Server 2008 R2 to SQL Server 2012/2016 Enterprise Edition or SQL Server 2016 Standard Edition only.
--   If SSL is enabled for your instance, you can upgrade your instance version directly.
+-   If SSL is enabled for your instance, you can still upgrade your instance version directly.
 After the upgrade is completed, the instance connection address remains unchanged, but SSL is disabled by default.
 You need to re-enable it.
 For more information, see [Set SSL encryption](../intl.en-US/User Guide/Security/Set SSL encryption.md#).
--   The TDE feature remains after you upgrade your instance from SQL Server 2008 R2 to SQL Server 2012/2016 Enterprise Edition, but does not exist after you upgrade your instance to SQL Server 2016 Standard Edition.
+-   The TDE feature remains if you upgrade your instance from SQL Server 2008 R2 to SQL Server 2012/2016 Enterprise Edition, but does not exist if you upgrade your instance to SQL Server 2016 Standard Edition.
 -   After the upgrade is completed, you need to switch over services.
 The downtime caused by the switchover varies depending on the instance size.
 In most cases, the switchover is completed within 20 minutes.
 We recommend that you switch over services when the system is being maintained.
 Make sure each application can be reconnected in the event of a disconnection.

 ## Procedure {#section_wwz_hv4_dhb .section}